Mindwalker2076/string-utils/README.md

 ## Motivation

-Author needed Javascrpt functionality similar to the String.Format() function found in .Net.
+Author needed Javascript functionality similar to the String.Format() function found in .Net.

 ## Installation